nicksadri/misc-java-projects/Unit-Test/README.md

-Compares a student's unit test answers to the answer key automatically and tells the student whether they passed or failed.
+Project compares a student's unit test answers to the answer key automatically and tells the student whether they passed or failed.